-Protecting the world-renowned beauty and biodiversity of the Great Barrier Reef World Heritage Area and ensuring a level playing field for all of its users are key aims of the compliance management undertaken by the Australian and Queensland governments’ joint Field Management Program.
+Protecting the world-renowned beauty and biodiversity of the Great Barrier Reef World Heritage Area (World Heritage Area) and ensuring a level playing field for all its users are key aims of the compliance management undertaken by the Australian and Queensland governments’ Reef Joint Field Management Program (the Program).

-Compliance with Marine Park and other environmental legislation in the World Heritage Area is coordinated by a central unit – the Field Management Compliance Unit.
+Compliance with Marine Park and other environmental legislation in the World Heritage Area is coordinated through the Field Management compliance program (compliance program).

-The Queensland Recreational Fishing app provides information on fishing, zoning and other regulations and can be used to keep an eye on your location within zones.
-It can be downloaded on iTunes App Store or GooglePlay.
+The Queensland recreational fishing app ‘QLD Fishing 2.0’ provides information on recreational fishing rules and also contains zoning information.
+It can be downloaded on the iTunes App Store or GooglePlay.

-Surveillance patrols run day and night and are undertaken by a number of agencies and include large offshore and small inshore vessel patrols, fixed-wing aircrafts, helicopters and land-based patrols.
+Surveillance patrols run day and night and are undertaken by several agencies and include large offshore and small inshore vessel patrols, fixed-wing aircrafts, helicopters and land-based patrols.

-Incidents of illegal activity are addressed through warning letters and infringement notices for matters of a less serious nature, whilst investigations and court prosecution are used for more serious and illegal commercial activity.
+Incidents of illegal activity are addressed through advisory letters and infringement notices for matters of a less serious nature, while court prosecutions are used for more serious and illegal commercial activity.

 Penalties for offences against Marine Park and other environmental legislation are substantial and reflect the environmental value of the World Heritage Area and the significant impact that illegal activity can have.

-If you observe a suspected incident of illegal activity, please report it to the Field Management Compliance Unit by calling 1800 380 048 (24 hour) or via the online incident report form.
+If you observe a suspected incident of illegal activity, please report it by calling 1800 380 048 (24-hour) or via the online incident report form.

 Do not approach or confront persons you believe to be committing an offence or overtly take photographs or record vessel or offender details.